tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 ---

-### 11. Student Do: E-Commerce Traffic (15 min)
+### 11. Student Do: ECommerce Traffic (15 min)

-In this activity, students will perform file I/O by parsing a text file and calculating the sum and average of customer e-traffic, and then writing the results back to a text file.
+In this activity, students will perform file I/O by parsing a text file and calculating the sum and average of customer etraffic, and then writing the results back to a text file.

 **File:** [Starter Code](Activities/08-Stu_File_IO/Unsolved/ecommerce_traffic.py)

 **Instructions:** [README.md](Activities/08-Stu_File_IO/README.md)

-### 12. Instructor Do: Review E-Commerce Traffic (5 min)
+### 12. Instructor Do: Review ECommerce Traffic (5 min)

-Review the previous activity, E-Commerce Traffic, with students.
+Review the previous activity, ECommerce Traffic, with students.

 **File:** [Solution](Activities/08-Stu_File_IO/Solved/ecommerce_traffic.py)